Arm-Examples/SDS-Examples/ST/B-U585I-IOT02A/README.md

 For executing the **recording** test, follow the steps below:

 1. Connect a second USB cable between Host and ST B-U585I-IOT02A board USB-C connector.
-2. Open in VS Code a Terminal Window and start the [SDSIO-Server](https://arm-software.github.io/SDS-Framework/main/utilities.html#sdsio-server) with `sdsio-server.py usb`
+2. Open in VS Code a Terminal Window and start the [SDSIO-Server](https://arm-software.github.io/SDS-Framework/main/utilities.html#sdsio-server) with `sdsio-server usb`
 3. Open the VS Code **Serial Monitor** and Start Monitoring the UART output.
 4. **Load and Run** the application on the ST B-U585I-IOT02A board.
 5. Press the **User** button on the ST B-U585I-IOT02A board to start recording.